 Ireland holds a permanent place on the bucket list of travel for good reason: it’s fun!
 Whether you go north or south, Erin’s green shores are ripe with moments of joy.
 They are just waiting for the knowledgeable traveler to pick them.

 If you are interested in continuing your trip through Ireland down the western coast, Ireland’s Wild Atlantic Way could be a great choice.
-Additionally, TGC Travel has a great book list to help the younger generation learn about this and many other destinations.

 Born in the New York City area, Alexandra Tyson grew up moving around the country as her parents followed their dreams.
 After an early-life career in the US Navy, over 15 years in the classroom, and tons of frequent flier miles; the mom of three Alexandra is wearing lots of hats these days.
 In addition to teaching and traveling, she runs Travel TGC, and you can find her helping fellow travelers as a travel coach, storyteller, and speaker.
 Follow her on Instagram.